- Decision and Action Laboratory (Prof. Matthew Rushworth) Research Group

 I am a postdoctoral researcher working in the Decision and Action Laboratory with Prof. Matthew Rushworth.

-My research focuses on the cognitive and neural mechanisms involved in learning and decision-making.
-I am looking at how the history of rewards we got for previous choices influences decisions that we make later, both in individual and social settings.
-I am using human functional magnetic resonance imaging (fMRI) and computational modeling.
+My research focuses on the computational and neural mechanisms involved in learning and social cognition.
+I am using human functional magnetic resonance imaging (fMRI), transcranial magnetic stimulation (TMS) and computational modelling.

 Predictive decision making driven by multiple time-linked reward representations in the anterior cingulate cortex.